hieuvp/learning-monitoring/prometheus-introduction/README.md

 - It handles alerts sent by the **Prometheus Server**.
-- It takes care of deduplicating, grouping, and routing them to the correct receiver integrations (e.g. Email, PagerDuty,...).
+- It takes care of deduplicating, grouping, and routing them to the correct receiver integrations (e.g. PagerDuty, Email,...).
 - It also takes care of silencing and inhibition of alerts.

 ### [Pushgateway](https://github.com/prometheus/pushgateway)